Xxhkk3xX/QR_Generator/README.md

 ## Security Notice

 This repository contains sensitive API keys and payment integration code.
 Any unauthorized use, copying, modification, or distribution of this code is strictly prohibited and may result in legal action.

+## Access Control

+This is a private repository.
+Access is strictly controlled and limited to authorized personnel only.
+If you have received access to this repository, you are bound by confidentiality obligations and must not share access or code with unauthorized parties.

 ## Copyright